mesosphere/dcos-docs-site/pages/1.10/tutorials/stateful-services/index.md

 **Target Audience**:

-This tutorial is for developers who want to run stateful services on DC/OS.

-**Note:** The DC/OS persistent volume feature is still in beta and is not ready for production use without a data replication strategy to guard against data loss.
+This tutorial is for developers who want to run stateful services on DC/OS. **Note:** The DC/OS persistent volume feature is still in beta and is not ready for production use without a data replication strategy to guard against data loss.

 ## Prerequisites

 * [DC/OS installed][1]
 * [DC/OS CLI installed][2]
-* Cluster size: at least one agent node with 1 CPU, 1 GB of RAM, and 1 GB of disk space available.
+* Cluster Size: at least one agent node with 1 CPU, 1 GB of RAM and 1000 MB of disk space available.

 ## Install a Stateful Service (PostgreSQL)